New studies on Obstacles to Mobility in the Field of Culture in the CR and Support for the Market in Contemporary Visual Arts.

 4.2.1 Conceptual issues of policies for the arts

 In 2011 the MC published two new studies prepared as part of implementation of the National Cultural Policy drawn up by the Arts and Theatre Institute (ATI).
 The first study is Obstacles to Mobility in the Field of Culture in the CR.
 It describes mobility in general and then specifically with respect to the CR, outlines the individual obstacles preventing mobility (taxes, visa requirements and work permits, social and health insurance), and contains a questionnaire survey on theatres, orchestras, choirs, festivals, and musical promoters, and it also contains recommendations at the EU level and concluding recommendations to improve the situation in the CR.
-It also includes a separate study International Cooperation in the Field of Culture, which maps the individual actors involved in this area in the CR, programmes of support, and the situation and specific features in individual branches of the arts.
+It also includes a separate study titled International Cooperation in the Field of Culture, which maps the individual actors involved in this area in the CR, programmes of support, and the situation and specific features in individual branches of the arts.

 The second study, Support for the Market in Contemporary Visual Arts, aims to outline possible positive steps towards improving the overall situation in contemporary Czech visual arts.
 It addresses the issue of the operation of state collection institutions, the role of curators and private galleries, art education at schools, and the promotion of Czech art abroad.
-It puts forth a number of proposed measures designed to foster a vibrant and functional art scene in the CR.
+It proposes a number of measures designed to foster a vibrant and functional art scene in the CR.

 Both studies are available online at: http://new.institutumeni.cz/cs/vyzkum